ceph/ceph/doc/radosgw/multisite.rst

    specify a port (``fqdn:port``) for each endpoint.
 Optional.

 5. ``hostnames``: A list of all the hostnames in the zonegroup.
-For example, you may use multiple domain names to refer to the same zone group.
+For example, you may use multiple domain names to refer to the same zonegroup.
 Optional.
    The ``rgw dns name`` setting will be included in this list automatically.
    Restart the gateway daemon(s) after changing this setting.